 Secretary-General's latest report

-The UN Secretary-General's report to the Security Council released on 6 September 2013 provides an update on the implementation of the Kabul Process and aid coherence, and humanitarian assistance, since 13 June 2013, listed below.
-For a full copy of the report, click here.
+The UN Secretary-General's report to the Security Council released on 6 December 2013 provides an update on the implementation of the Kabul Process and aid coherence, and humanitarian assistance, since 6 September 2013, listed below.
+For a full copy of the latest report, click here.

 IV.
 Implementation of the Kabul process and coordination ofdevelopment assistance